an4xdev/TestMaker/README.md

 ### Run

-Run *.Hybrid project in IDE, which will also compile *.Data project.
+- Run *.Hybrid project in IDE, which will also compile *.Data and *.Shared project.
+- Run *.Web project in IDE, which will also compile *.Data and *.Shared project.

 ## TODO

-- [ ] Full functionality in .NET Maui project
+- [x] Full functionality in .NET Maui project
 - [ ] Move shared blazor components

 ## Plans